 As an INTP, you’re probably a bit of an innovator, independent, and a little rule-averse.
 There’s a good chance you’re not a fan of small talk and a social career doesn’t sound fun.
 You likely have strong critical and analytical skills, along with a creative streak.
 Also, if you’re like me, you enjoy coming up with ideas more than actually implementing them.

 Best INTP Tech Careers

 Each position is unique, as every company has a different structure and business methodology.
 However, tech jobs can be some of the best for INTP type personalities.
 Many tech occupations allow remote work from home.
 This means employees don’t have to chat with people every day and there in no one constantly looking over their shoulder.

 Here are some positions that you might find interesting:

-- Software Engineer – This title of software engineer is a broad term for those that create software programs, often used interchangeably with software developers (though they are different).
-Different positions with this title can have very different responsibilities.
-However, getting to plan, design, create, and debug software can be really appealing.
+Software engineer is a broad term for those that create software programs, often used interchangeably with software developers (though they are different).
+Different positions with this title can have different responsibilities.
+However, getting to plan, design, code, and debug software can be really appealing.
 As an added bonus, software engineers make around $90k per year.

-- Data Analyst/Data Scientist – If you lean harder on the science and analytics side, and are pretty good with numbers, then trying out a career in data science analytics might be interesting to you.
-Data scientists require more education, but they get to create their own algorithms instead of using existing ones.
+If you are pretty good with science, analytics, and numbers in general, then a career in data science analytics might be for you.
+These professionals require more education, but they get to create their own algorithms instead of using existing ones.
 Data scientists make an average salary well over six figures.

 This is a difficult-to-obtain yet highly sought-after position, but it also happens to be perfect for many INTP personalities.
 You’d get to design with broad strokes, coming up with systems and gameplay mechanics.
 Other professionals (although sometimes yourself) are responsible for implementing your design.
 On average, however, they make a little under $60k.